Justincisive/Aussienomics/content/subscribe.md

   <input style="background-color: #e7e7e7; color: black;border: none;padding: 1rem 2rem;text-align: center;text-decoration: none;display: inline-block;" type="submit" value="Subscribe" />
 </form>

-If enough people sign up I'll certainly start sending posts as part of a newsletter!
+If enough people sign up for a newsletter then I'll certainly consider adding it as a feature at some point!